PowerDigitalMedia/crud-examples/README.md

 ## Description

-NodeJS Create, Read, Update, and Delete for a variety of databases.
+Create, Read, Update and Delete for a variety of databases using NodeJS.